 When I left my job, I had no idea what I was going to do next.
 I had college degrees.
 I had more than 30 years of experience as a teacher and program director.
 I was excited because new opportunities were in front of me.
 My only problem?
 I had no idea what I wanted to do next.

 I went to job fairs, job clubs, and attended workshops by job recruiters.
-I was surrounded by people like me: too old, too educated, too experienced, with no desire to retire.
-We were hungry for work and willing to take massive salary cuts in exchange for employment.
+I was surrounded by people like me who were too much: too old, too young, too educated, too experienced, too little experience.
+We were hungry for work and willing to morph into whatever was necessary to find employment.

 Although I had stellar recommendations and references, I couldn’t find a job.
-I started to believe I was too old, too educated, too experienced.
-I believed I was unhireable.
+I started to believe I was unhireable.

 And I stayed unhireable – until I changed my perspective.